cloudfoundry-incubator/kubecf/doc/dev/minikube.md

   --set "controller.service.externalIPs={$(minikube ip)}"
 ```

-The last option above assigns the external IP of the cluster to the
+The last flag in the command above assigns the external IP of the
-Ingress Controller service.
+cluster to the Ingress Controller service.

 ##### Configure kubecf